 - a.
 Prior to the expiration of a final order for protection, the petitioner may apply for a modification of the order for protection that will extend the time period that the order for protection is effective. - b.
 The Court may, in its discretion, issue a final order for protection extending the duration to a permanent duration, particularly if the petitioner has been subject to domestic abuse which required hospitalization, or which resulted in life threatening injuries, significant disfigurement, impairment, or disability. - c.
 If there has been no violation of the existing order for protection prior to the application for extension, the Court will take this fact as evidence of the effectiveness of the order for protection in assuring the safety of the petitioner.
 The Court may not use the fact that there have been no violations of the order for protection to determine that no further need for the order exists. - 14.
 Effect of Action by Petitioner or Respondent on Order.
-If a respondent is excluded from the domicile of a petitioner or ordered to stay away from the petitioner, an invitation by the petitioner to do an act prohibited by the order does not waive or nullify the order for protection.

-- 15. Denial of Relief Prohibited.
+If a respondent is excluded from the domicile of a petitioner or ordered to stay away from the petitioner, an invitation by the petitioner to do an act prohibited by the order does not waive or nullify the order for protection. - 15.
+Denial of Relief Prohibited.
 The Court must not deny a petitioner relief under a petition solely because of a lapse of time between an act of domestic abuse and the filing of the petition.
 Previous reconciliation prior to filing the current action must not be grounds for denying or terminating an order for protection. - 16.
 Mutual Orders for Protection Prohibited.
 The Court must not issue a mutual order for protection to opposing parties.
 Where opposing parties seek orders for protection against each other, or a party that is the respondent in an order for protection seeks an order against the petitioner, the Court must determine which party is the primary aggressor.
-Following such determination, the Court must dismiss the petition filed by the party who is determined to be the primary aggressor. - 17.
-Court-Ordered and Court-Referred Mediation, Marriage Counseling, or Reconciliation of Cases Involving Domestic Abuse.
-The Court may order or refer parties into mediation, marriage counseling, or reconciliation for resolution of the issues in a petition for protection. - 18.
-Court Costs and Fees.
-Fees for filing and service of process will not be charged for any proceedings seeking only the relief provided in Chapter 3 of this Act. - 19.
+Following such determination, the Court must dismiss the petition filed by the party who is determined to be the primary aggressor.

+- 17. Court Costs and Fees.
+Fees for filing and service of process will not be charged for any proceedings seeking only the relief provided in Chapter 3 of this Act. - 18.
 Registration and Enforcement of Foreign Orders for Protection; Duties of the Clerk of Court. - a.
 A certified copy of an order for protection issued in another tribal or state court may be filed in the office of the Ho-Chunk Nation Clerk of Court.
 The Trial Court will afford full faith and credit to the order of protection if the order is consistent with 18 U.S.C. § 2265(b). - b.
 An order for protection filed in accordance with paragraph a, above, has the same effect and must be enforced in the same manner as an order for protection issued by the Trial Court. - c.
 The Clerk of Court must: - (1) Maintain a registry in which to enter certified orders for protection issued by other tribal or state courts that are received for filing, into a Registry; - (2) At the request of another tribal or state court or at the request of a person who is affected by or has a legitimate interest in an order for protection, certify and forward a copy of the order to that court or person at no cost to the requesting party.